 Each cycle, we read 8 bits from the multiplier, and with it, we generate 4 addends.
 We then feed them into 4 of the 6 inputs of this CSA array, and when we have our 2 results, feed those 2 results back to the very top of the CSA array for the next cycle.
 On the first cycle of the algorithm, we can initialize those 2 inputs to the CSA array with 0s.

 A clever trick can be done here.
-The ARM7TDMI supports mutliply accumulates, which perform multiplication and addition in one instruction.
+The ARM7TDMI supports multiply accumulates, which perform multiplication and addition in one instruction.
 We can implement multiply accumulate by initializing one of those two inputs with the accumulate value, and get multiply accumulate without extra cycles.
 This trick is what the ARM7TDMI employs to do multiply accumulate.
 (This ends up being a moot point, because the CPU is stupid and can only read two register values at a time per cycle.
 So, using an accumulate causes the CPU to take an extra cycle anyway).
 [4, p.95]

 Early Termination